Mockly

 Describes how to create controllers using NestJS and manipulate data with PouchDB

 Before all, you should be aware that we are using NestJS under the hood to create the server that exposes all your mocked resources.
-We've taking advantage of some of the awesome features provided by this library like controllers, interceptors or middlewares to build the tool and all the versatility it has to offer.
+We've taking advantage of some of the awesome features provided by this library like , or to build the tool and all the versatility it has to offer.

 Creating a controller

 If you're familiar with NestJS there is nothing new here.
-Otherwise, we recommend you to give a quick read to the controllers documentation to be up to date and ready to start.
+Otherwise, we recommend you to give a quick read to the to be up to date and ready to start.

 When Mockly starts it looks in the current working directory for files with this pattern: *.custom-controller.ts.
 It's supposed that this files holds at least one NestJS's controller, and as a recommendation, we pray you to keep it this way.
 As you can imagine, this files contains something like that: